 Here we look at the SMCR compliance responsibilities of companies following the new Senior Managers Certification Regime legislation governed by the Financial Conduct Authority (FCA), who it affects, and law firms and consultancies who provide training and advice.

-Introduced in March 2016, SMCR (Senior Managers Certification Regime) is law designed to regulate the conduct of higher level managers within finance firms or companies with significant financial influence, making them more accountable to consumers.
+Introduced in March 2016, SMCR (Senior Managers Certification Regime) is a law designed to regulate the conduct of higher level managers within finance firms or companies with significant financial influence, making them more accountable to consumers.

-Also known as SM&CR, the legislation puts the responsibility of activities within a company onto senior managers including non-executive directors.
+Also known as SM&CR, the legislation puts the responsibility of activities within a company onto senior managers, including non-executive directors.

 The Duty of Responsibility